Not all cruise cabins are created equal. There are at least five types of staterooms I will be avoiding from now on.

 So, anytime I want to go anywhere on the ship, I have to go up several decks.
 This means either cramming into an elevator way too often, or hitting those stairs and getting way more than my customary 10,000 steps per day.

-Personally, being only one or two decks away from the lido deck works best for me.
+Personally, being only one or two decks away from the lido deck or the main promenade works best for me.
 I feel less cramped when I know I can be out in the fresh open air of a cruise ship in just a few seconds.

 5. Cabins with Connecting Doors